An XI of England players who were eligible for the Ireland team.

 Bamford, however, is exactly what the Ireland team needs, as he knows where the back of the net is.

 Striker: Callum Wilson (Newcastle United).

 Newcastle United striker Callum Wilson was eligible to line out for Ireland at one stage.
-Wilson has gradually improved as he has developed and has four caps for England.
-The 29-year-old scored 12 goals for Newcastle last term as Steve Bruce’s side finished 12th.
+Wilson has gradually improved as he has developed and he made the World Cup squad.

 Striker: Harry Kane (Tottenham).

 Harry Kane is one of the best footballers in the world.
 Both of his father’s parents are Irish, but Kane was always set on playing for England.